Cookie2357/DataScientest/Pandas.md

 `df.replace(to_replace, value)`
-*to_replace*: list of values to be replaced
+*to_replace*: tuple of values to be replaced
-*value*: list of values to replace the old ones
+*value*: tuple of values to replace the old ones

 `df.rename(dic, axis)`